 Following up our feature “For All We Care” analyzing the contradictory currents within the category of care, we present “Self as Other: Reconsidering Self-Care.”
 This zine combines that text with three more essays in which individuals recount their personal struggles with the concept and practice of care.
 Please print and photocopy these to share with anyone who is confronting the same issues!

 What’s all this talk about insurrection?
 We’ve been throwing around the term “insurrectionary anarchism” in recent discussions on The Ex-Worker, so in our ninth episode we seize the moment and dive headlong into this trajectory that has influenced so many contemporary anarchists.
 We explore its roots among Spanish guerrillas, Situationists, and Italian criminals, lay out its core ideas, and reflect on how anarchists are making use of them in struggles today.
 We also review Italian anarchist Alfredo Bonanno’s classic insurrectionary text Armed Joy; look back over a summer’s worth of animal liberation actions; interview a supporter of the California Prison Hunger Strike, as it enters its 55th day; share some more listener feedback on nihilism; and offer our usual array of resistance news, events, prisoner birthdays, Contradictionary terms, and more.
 Tune in—the time to act is now!

-You can download this and all of our previous episodes online.
+You can download this and all of our previous episodes on our podcast page.
 You can also subscribe in iTunes here or just add the feed URL to your podcast player of choice.
 Rate us on iTunes and let us know what you think, or send us an email to firstname.lastname@example.org.
-A new episode comes out on the first and third Sunday of every month.
+A new episode is released on the first and third Sunday of every month.